junaidrahim/autotyper/README.md

 pip install autotyper
 ```

-Just run that and you will have it ready to go on your system.
+You will have the `autotyper` command available to go on your system.

 ## Usage